 Former employers maintain records of past group policies.

-Look for premium notices or dividend notices.
+For the year following the death of the policyholder, look for premium notices or dividend notices.
 If a policy has been paid up, there will no notice of premium payments due; however, the company may still send an annual notice regarding the status of the policy or notice of a dividend.

+Twenty-nine state insurance departments offer free search services to residents looking for lost policies.
 The National Association of Insurance Commissioners (NAIC) has a “Life Insurance Company Location System” to help you find state insurance department officials who can help to identify companies that might have written life insurance on the deceased.
 To access that service, go to the NAIC’s Life Insurance Company Location System.

 If a life insurance company knows that an insured client has died but can’t find the beneficiary, it must turn the death benefit over to the state in which the policy was purchased as “unclaimed property.”
 If you know (or can guess) where the policy was bought, you can contact the state comptroller’s department to see if it has any unclaimed money from life insurance policies belonging to the deceased.
 A good place to start is the National Association of Unclaimed Property Administration.